 People helping people.
 That’s what being a credit union is all about.
 It’s no surprise that after 160 years, credit unions are still thriving with a mission focusing on community impact.

 Each year, we support a variety of organizations that make a difference in our communities through the Arsenal Community Impact Fund.
 Since starting in 2020, we’ve awarded $69,900 to more than 30 local nonprofits.
 This year, we awarded an additional $15,000 to help nine more organizations serve others.
-What makes this fund even more meaningful is that it’s funded entirely by our employees, who are passionate about giving back to the communities we serve.
+Our employees make this fund even more meaningful by funding its entirely themselves and passionately giving back to the communities we serve.

 Meet this year’s Community Impact Fund grant recipients and learn how they’re using their funds to uplift others in the community.
-If a mission of one of the organizations below speaks to you, visit their website to learn how you can get involved.
+If you feel inspired by one of the organization’s missions, visit their website and get involved.

 The Ozark Food Pantry